 NymphSan Juan Worm

 The San Juan Worm is a simple yet highly effective pattern that imitates aquatic worms, a favorite meal for trout.
-This fly can be deadly in high, off-color water after rain or snowmelt washes worms into the river.
+This fly can be effective in high, off-color water after rain or snowmelt washes worms into the river.

 Year Round